 Our daughter is an inspiration to all, she fought hard and she is winning the battle.

 Ava with her big sister, Isabella

-With the support of Ava's family, friends and local community members, they raised an amazing $9,200 at a special fundraiser held in support of The Kids' Cancer Project last September.
+With the support of Ava's family, friends and local community members, $9,200 was raised at a special fundraiser held in support of The Kids' Cancer Project last September.
 A big thank you to Christine and Jason for sharing Ava's story and to all involved in their fundraising event.

 Ava with parents, Christine and Jason

 Support Childhood Cancer Research